oodx/room/docs/ref/strat/SCREEN_ZONE_STRATEGY.md

 - Reuse `SharedState` for panel-level sharing.
 - Provide a thin adapter `ScreenState` that namespaces keys per screen so switching does not clobber data.
 - Global zone strategies can opt into cross-screen state by using a shared key prefix (e.g., `app:global`).
+- Migration note: existing plugins can continue using `SharedState`; adopting `ScreenState` is opt-in.
+Legacy screens can attach to a default namespace to avoid behavioral changes.

 ## Extensibility Hooks

 - **Global Zone Formats**: implement the strategy trait for patterns such as chat, file browser, multi-pane dashboards.
 - **Navigation**: expose a `ScreenNavigator` interface so global zones or panels can request screen switches (eg. `navigator.activate("settings")`).
 - **Future Work**: stack-based navigation, transitions/animations, nested screens, panel layout nesting.

+## Migration & Rollout Plan

+1. **Passive Introduction**
+   - Gate the `ScreenManager` behind a feature flag or runtime config so existing single-screen apps run unchanged.
+   - Provide a `LegacyScreenStrategy` that simply mounts the current layout/panels to ease migration.
+2. **Incremental Adoption**
+   - Update core examples (`chat_demo`, Boxy workshops) to use the manager once the legacy strategy is stable.
+   - Introduce screen-aware audit/log messages to confirm switching behaviour.
+   - Current status: `chat_demo`, `audit_demo`, and `boxy_dashboard_runtime` already activate the manager via the legacy strategy; migrate remaining demos next.
+3. **Documentation & Workshops**
+   - Extend `workshop_room_bootstrap` or a new multi-screen workshop (SCREEN-106) to demonstrate navigation patterns.
+   - Capture lessons learned back into this strategy doc and the QUICK_REF short list.
+4. **Cleanup**
+   - Once all first-party demos adopt screens, retire the legacy strategy and remove the feature flag.
+   - Update validator checks to expect the new directory structure (`docs/ref/strat/`).

 ## Known Open Questions / Backlog